 The OKNA Board is made up of volunteer neighbors elected by the general membership.
-Board members strive to connect neighbors with each other, with the city government and other neighbors within Portland.
+Board members strive to connect neighbors with each other, with city government and with other neighborhoods within Portland.
 They monitor land use, transportation, parks and business development in the area to look out for Overlook’s interests.
-The Board is dedicated to making Overlook a better neighborhood to live and work in.
+The board is dedicated to making Overlook a better neighborhood to live and work in.

 Alan Cranna – Vice Chair